mike10004/easyeye/README.md

 # easyeye

 EasyEye is software for biometric iris image segmentation, encoding, and matching.
-It is at a very early, developmental state.
+It is in a very rough developmental state.

 ## Overview